Colin Firth: 1996–2008: Romance and ensemble films

 In 2005 Firth appeared in Nanny McPhee with Emma Thompson, in which he plays a struggling widowed father, it was a rare venture for him into the fantasy genre.
 He also appeared in Where the Truth Lies, a return to some of his darker, more intense early roles, that included a notorious scene featuring a bisexual orgy.
 Sheila Johnston wrote that it "confounded his fans", but nonetheless that his character "draws knowingly on that suave, cultivated persona", which could be traced from Mr. Darcy.
 Other films from this time included Then She Found Me (2007) with Helen Hunt and The Last Legion (2007) with Aishwarya Rai.

 In 2008, he played the adult Blake Morrison reminiscing on his difficult relationship with his ailing father in the film adaptation of Morrison's memoir, And When Did You Last See Your Father?
-It received generally favorable reviews.
+It received generally favourable reviews.
 Peter Bradshaw of The Guardian gave it four out of five stars.
 Manohla Dargis in The New York Times said: "It's a pleasure to watch Mr. Firth–a supremely controlled actor who makes each developing fissure visible–show the adult Blake coming to terms with his contradictory feelings, letting the love and the hurt pour out of him."
 Philip French of The Observer wrote that Firth "[does] quiet agonising to perfection."
 However, Derek Elley of Variety called the film "an unashamed tearjerker that's all wrapping and no center."
 While he conceded that it was "undeniably effective at a gut level despite its dramatic shortcomings", he added, "Things aren't helped any by Firth's dour perf, as his Blake comes across as a self-centered whiner, a latter-day Me Generation figure who's obsessed with finding problems when there really aren't any."

 The film adaptation of Mamma Mia!
 (2008) was Firth's first foray into musicals.
 He described the experience as "a bit nerve-wracking" but believed he got off lightly by being tasked with one of the less demanding songs, Our Last Summer.
 Mamma Mia became the highest grossing British-made film of all time, taking in over $600 million worldwide.
 Like Love Actually, it polarised critics, with supporters such as Empire calling it "cute, clean, camp fun, full of sunshine, and toe tappers", whereas Peter Bradshaw in The Guardian said the film gave him a "need to vomit".
 Carrie Rickey in The Philadelphia Inquirer described Firth's performance as "the embodiment of forced mirth."
 That year, Firth also starred in Easy Virtue, which screened at the Rome Film Festival to excellent reviews.
 He starred in Genova, which premiered at the 2008 Toronto International Film Festival.

 In 2009 he appeared in A Christmas Carol, an adaptation of Charles Dickens' novel, using the performance capture procedure, playing Scrooge's optimistic nephew Fred, with Jim Carrey, Gary Oldman, Robin Wright Penn, Bob Hoskins and Cary Elwes.